ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 </figcaption>
 </figure>

 While in retrospect this board is not that complicated, it was only the fourth PCB I had ever designed.
-But it quickly became clear that it would be difficult to maintain and expand this design in order to support requirements which continued to be added during and after this design iteration.
+But I quickly realized that it would be difficult to maintain and expand this design in order to support requirements which continued to be added during and after this design iteration.

-The primary source of constraints were requirements for many screw terminal blocks to connect everything, which all needed to be at the edges of the boards for easy access.
+The primary source of constraints was a set of many requirements for screw terminal blocks as connectors for off-board components, which meant those connectors all needed to be at the edges of the boards for access.
 This meant that most of the daughter boards exposed by these screw terminal connectors had to be near the edges, and since screw terminals generally come as through-hole components, we could only have connectors on one side of a PCB.
 Because the size (area) of the board scales quadratically against the perimeter of the board, and because the Arduino Due's pins would need to be routed to components at all edges of the board, we had a large number of constraints and interdependencies for board layout and routing.

 ### Iteration 2: Physical modularity demonstrates advantages.